kineticdirt/foundry-extra-lewd/README.md

 Manage character clothing slots with a visual interface.
 - **Slots**: Headwear, Necklace, Chest, Arms, Abdomen, Hips, Legwear, Misc.
 - **Drag & Drop**: Equip any item (from Compendiums or Items directory) into slots.
+- **Token Specific**: Open via Token HUD to manage outfits specific to that token instance.
 - **Access**:
     - **Actor Sheet**: Click the "Clothing" button in the window header.
     - **Token HUD**: Right-click a token and select the T-Shirt icon.

+### 5. PDF to Sheet Sync
+Sync form data from a linked PDF character sheet to the standard 5e sheet.
+- **Sync**: Click the "Sync PDF" button in the Actor Sheet header.
+- **Smart Detection**: Automatically finds the actor-specific PDF created by the `pdf-sheets` module.
+- **Debug Mode**: View all available PDF fields to help with mapping issues.

 ## Installation